 The West Country is packed with Roman Heritage – and nowhere is that more apparent than Cirencester!
 This ancient town still houses many monuments from the era, giving you a fascinating insight into this turbulent period of English history.
 It’s small and easy to get around, so it would also make a great day trip.

-Beyond the Roman history, Cirencester has a laid-back atmosphere and is known for its friendly locals.
+Beyond Roman history, Cirencester has a laid-back atmosphere and is known for its friendly locals.
 The stunning scenery surrounding the town can be spotted from the many viewpoints on offer, so make sure to bring your camera!

 If you want to explore more Roman history, we recommend visiting Bath down in the south of The Cotswolds for its Roman Baths and Spa.

-Rustic Villa in Cirencester: Castle Mews
+Rustic Villa in Cirencester: The Potting Shed

 Friendly Hostel in Cirencester: The Barrel Store at YHA Cotswold